digirix/Apexsaas/Progress.md

    - The automatic generation of recurring tasks based on compliance frequency is not yet implemented
    - Need to create the "Auto Generated Tasks" module for approval workflow

-3. **Task Notifications:**
+3. **Task Status Transitions:**
-   - Need to implement notifications for task assignments and status changes
+   - Status workflow needs enhancement to enforce proper transitions between states
-   - Consider adding email notifications for critical tasks and deadlines
+   - Need to implement business rules for status changes

 ## Next Development Steps
 Future development will focus on: